 Here’s a rundown of the most common types of vitamin B: what they do, which foods contain them, and why you need them.

 Which foods contain it: Vitamin B-12 is found primarily in meat and dairy products, so anyone on a strict vegan diet is at risk for deficiency.
-The only source of B-12 is through fortified foods.
+The only other dietary sources of B-12 are fortified foods.

 Some of the best sources of vitamin B-12 include:

 - cheese (one serving is the size of a domino)

 - fish (a serving of any meat is the same size as a deck of cards)